History of Zionism: Socialist Zionism

 Socialist Zionists believed that the Jews' centuries of being oppressed in anti-Semitic societies had reduced Jews to a meek, despairing existence that invited further antisemitism.
 They argued that Jews should redeem themselves by becoming farmers, workers, and soldiers in a country of their own.
 Socialist Zionists rejected religion as perpetuating a "Diaspora mentality" among the Jewish people and established rural communes in Israel called "Kibbutzim".
 Major theoreticians of Socialist Zionism included Moses Hess, Nachman Syrkin, Ber Borochov and A. D. Gordon, and leading figures in the movement included David Ben-Gurion and Berl Katznelson.
 Socialist Zionists rejected Yiddish as a language of exile, embracing Hebrew as the language that was common to all Jewish communities and which originated in Israel.

 Gordon believed that the Jews lacked a "normal" class structure and that the various classes that constitute a nation had to be created artificially.
 Socialist Zionists therefore set about becoming Jewish peasants and proletarians and focused on settling land and working on it.
 According to Gordon "the land of Israel is bought with labour: not with blood and not with fire."
 He called on Jews to embrace a "religion of labour" as opposed to their existing religion.
 Socialist Zionism became a dominant force in Israel, however, it exacerbated the schism between Zionism and Orthodox Judaism.

+Socialist Zionists formed the Poale Zion ("Workers of Zion") movement, launching parties across Europe, North America and Palestine, in the 1900s - of which the most significant was the Jewish Social Democratic Labour Party (Poalei Zion) in Russia in 1906 - and a world union in 1907.

 Socialist Zionists formed youth movements that became influential organizations in their own right including Habonim Dror, Hashomer Hatzair, HaNoar HaOved VeHaLomed and Machanot Halolim.
 During British rule the lack of available immigration permits to Palestine led the youth movements to operate training programs in Europe, which prepared Jews for migration to Palestine.
 As a Socialist-Zionist immigrants arrived already speaking Hebrew, trained in agriculture and prepared for life in Palestine.

-Zionism and Feminism
+Zionism and feminism

 The Zionist movement never restricted female suffrage.
 In 1911, Zionist activist Hannah Meisel Shochat established Havat Ha'Almot (lit. "the girls' farm") to train Zionist women in farming.
 The famous poet Rachel Bluwstein was one of the graduates.
 Zionist settlers were usually young and far from their families so a relatively permissive culture was able to develop.
 Within the Kibbutz movement child rearing was done communally thus freeing women to work (and fight) alongside the men.

 The Zionist Roza Pomerantz-Meltzer was the first woman elected to the Sejm, the Parliament of Poland.
 She was elected in 1919 as a member of a Zionist party.

 In Mandatory Palestine women in Jewish towns could vote in elections before women won the right to vote in Britain.